pgxn/rfcs/text/0003-meta-spec-v2.md

 A Version Range of the number `0` indicates all available versions.
 No other [Number](#number) values are allowed.

 Often a Version Range is just a single version.
-For a [SemVer], for example, `2.4.2` means that **at least** version 2.4.2 must be present.
+For example, `2.4.2` means that **at least** version 2.4.2 must be present.

 Alternatively, a version range **may** use the operators `<` (less than), `<=` (less than or equal), `>` (greater than), `>=` (greater than or equal), `==`